lagbolt/library/TechServices.md

 [Culturally Safe Libraries: A collaborative step towards cultural change](https://blogs.ifla.org/arl/2022/04/26/culturally-safe-libraries-a-collaborative-step-towards-cultural-change/) which notes "increased cultural labour for some First Nations staff".
 H/T to [@shigekisasagawa](https://twitter.com/shigekisasagawa)

-[5]  Books meaning physical books as opposed to e-materials.
-AFAIK, that's the standard usage for OPACs.

 [6]  I gave a presentation on language coding to ALA ALCTS CaMMS CNIG (now ALA Core CNIG) June 9, 2020.
 The slides (which include speaker's notes) are [here](https://github.com/lagbolt/library/blob/main/Why%20is%20Language%20Coding%20So%20Bad.pptx).

 [7]  Thanks to [Ann Ryan](https://www.facebook.com/ann.ryan.35513/) for pointing out on Facebook that the $5 subfield which is included in the 655 field is not included in the 650 field.
 If Overdrive had an LoC organization code it could, With a second indicator of 4 and its organization code in the $5 subfield, "legally" put anything it likes in a 655 field — but not in a 650 field.